tripathirajeev1009/Real-Time-Chat/README.md

 ## Authors

-- [Rajeev Tripathi]
+Rajeev Tripathi

 ## Try it out

 Sadly Live Link is no longer available because AWS EKS is too expensive for me to afford currently.
-I am working on a Youtube video for the same.:(
+Here is link to the blog [Link][https://medium.com/@tripathirajeev9801/building-a-horizontally-scalable-chat-application-a-technical-deep-dive-a5526e8aeb67]I am working on a YouTube video for the same.:(
-# Real-Time-Chat
-# Real-Time-Chat